 ~a celebration of diversity in SCS~

 SCS Day is a celebration of diversity in the School of Computer Science at Carnegie Mellon University.
-SCS Day is a dynamic event including free food, art exhibits, an evening talent show, and CS swag.
+SCS Day is a dynamic event including free food, carnival activities, art exhibits, an evening talent show, and CS swag.
 All members of the SCS Community, including undergraduate and graduate students, faculty, staff, and alumni, are invited to display their talents and share their skills in a fun and relaxed atmosphere.

 Everyone is welcome to attend!